 The third eligibility option is open to Didactic Program in Dietetics graduates from a regionally accredited school, and an ACEND accredited program.

 Additional RD examination options are available for Doctorate Degree graduates, Reciprocity of Eligibility, the Canadian RD, and International Dietetics graduates.

 Careers in Nutrition Sciences

 Is nutrition and dietetics a good career move?
-Career in nutrition are plentiful, and the job market is expanding far faster than the average (15% by BLS stats).
+Careers in nutrition are plentiful, and the job market is expanding far faster than the average (15% by BLS stats).
 Bachelor’s in Nutrition jobs are available in a variety of clinical and non-clinical environments.
-Careers in nutrition, careers in nutrition and wellness, careers in nutrition and food science or careers in nutrition and health offer graduates various career options, capacities, and settings that include:
+Careers in nutrition, careers in nutrition and wellness, careers in nutrition and food science, or careers in nutrition and health offer graduates various career options, capacities, and settings that include:

 - Government agencies

 These careers in nutrition require professionals to set meal plans in accordance with nutrition guidelines and to track the progress of clients over time.
 Additionally, nutritional science jobs can be found in clinics, gyms, or counseling programs.
 For those who want to work independently, consider the following careers in nutrition and wellness or careers in nutrition and food science:

 - private dietary coach